 Outside there is lots of space to run, swing from the monkey bars, zoom around the bike track and on sunny days, we even get the hose out to make a big pond in the sandpit.

-We always say karakia and wash our hands before morning tea and then we all sit down together.
-The teachers have got this cool tool that turns our apples curly wurly!
+We always say karakia mo te kai and wash our hands before morning tea and then we all sit down together.
+The Kaiako have got this cool tool that turns our apples curly wurly!
 Mmm, curly wurly apples are taaaasty.

-When I was younger I went home before lunch but now that I am older I stay until 3.30 with the other children We help set the tables and then eat our lunch together.
+When I was younger I went home at lunch time but now that I am older I stay until 3.30 with the other children We help set the tables and then eat our lunch together.

-In the afternoon the teachers help us with special projects.
+In the afternoon the Kaiako help us with special projects.
 Sometimes we look on YouTube to find out about what we’re doing and then we come up with our own plan.
 I’ve made cushions, planted sunflowers, sewed a shape and made pizza!
-We have so much fun, I love 3 o’clock days".
+We have so much fun.
+We also like going for walks in our neighborhood".